architect/arc.codes/src/views/docs/en/reference/app.arc/http.md

 └── package.json
 ```

-> Note: The route `/pages/:dateID` corresponding handler deliberately looks a bit weird with the triple `000`.
-This is so you can quickly differentiate URL params from URL parts.
+> Note: Handlers generated from routes with a URL parameters i.e. `/pages/:dateID`, substitue `:` for `000`.
+This is a deliberate convention to make ensure valid directory names.